dougeby/IntuneDocs/intune-azure/enroll-devices/what-is.md

 Learn more about [Setup Assistant enrollment with Apple Configurator](enroll-ios-devices-with-apple-configurator-using-setup-assistant.md). ([Go back to the table](#overview-of-device-enrollment-methods))

 ### USB-Direct
 For direct enrollment, the admin creates an Intune policy and exports it to Apple Configurator.
 USB-connected, corporate-owned devices are enrolled directly and don't require a factory reset.
 The admin must enroll each device manually.
 Devices are managed as user-less devices.
-They are not locked or supervised and cannot support conditional access, jailbreak detection, or mobile application management.
-Learn more about [direct enrollment with Apple Configurator](ios-direct-enrollment-in-microsoft-intune.md). ([Go back to the table](#overview-of-device-enrollment-methods))
+They are not locked or supervised and cannot support conditional access, jailbreak detection, or mobile application management. ([Go back to the table](#overview-of-device-enrollment-methods))

 ## Mobile device management with Exchange ActiveSync and Intune
 Mobile devices that aren't enrolled but that connect to Exchange ActiveSync (EAS) can be managed by Intune using EAS MDM policy.
 Intune uses an Exchange Connector to communicate with EAS, either on-premises or cloud-hosted.
 More information is coming soon.